codingMustache/codingMustache/README.md

 ## Joke of the Day

-To the guy who invented zero... thanks for nothing.
+They tried to make a diamond shaped like a duck.
+It quacked under the pressure.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+What does the acronym CDN stand for in terms of networking?
- 1. Vint Cerf
+ 1. Computational Data Network
- 2. Michael Roberts
+ 2. Compressed Data Network
- 3. Paul Vixie
+ 3. Content Distribution Network
- 4. Radia Perlman
+ 4. Content Delivery Network

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Content Delivery Network
 </details>